Ethel M. Elderton: Other Work

+Awards and later life

 Elderton's work was recognized by the award of the Weldon Memorial Prize by the University of Oxford in 1919.
 This was awarded to the person who "in the ten years next preceding the date of the award, published the most noteworthy contribution to the development of mathematical or statistical methods applied to problems in Biology."

-In December 1931 the University of London conferred on her the degree of D.Sc and in the same year, was promoted to a readership.
-She retired in 1933 and in 1939 she was living at Yew Tree Cottage, Northchapel, Sussex.
-She died in 1954 in Stanboroughs Hydro Nursing Home, Stanborough Park, Garston, Hertfordshire.
+In December 1931 the University of London awarded Elderton the degree of Doctor of Science, and in the same year, she was promoted to a readership at University of London.

+Elderton continued to work at the Galton Laboratory until she retired in 1933.
+In 1939 she was living at Yew Tree Cottage, Northchapel, Sussex.
+She never married and died on 5 May 1954 in Stanboroughs Hydro Nursing Home, Stanborough Park, Garston, Hertfordshire.